TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

-5.  **Laziness.**  If a string of lines *Ls* constitute a [list item](#list-items) with contents *Bs*, then the result of deleting some or all of the indentation from one or more lines in which the next [non-whitespace character] after the indentation is [paragraph continuation text] is a list item with the same contents and attributes.
+5.  **Laziness.**  If a string of lines *Ls* constitute a [list item](#list-items) with contents *Bs*, then the result of deleting some or all of the indentation from one or more lines in which the next non-whitespace character after the indentation is paragraph continuation text is a list item with the same contents and attributes.
 The unindented lines are called
     **lazy continuation line**s.

-Here is an example with [lazy continuation lines]:
+Here is an example with lazy continuation lines:

 ```````````````````````````````` example
   1. A paragraph